ricmmartins/linuxvm-cloud-init/README.md

 # Creating the cloud-init.txt

-First of all, type code to open the editor then insert the following content
+First of all, create a file called cloud-init.txt and insert the following content:

 ```
 #cloud-config